 I am fortunate to have a few friends in my life—friends I have known for decades, and friends I made in the past few years.
 We may not see each other often, but the friendships exist in person and persist.
 I do not talk about them in detail online (or offline, for that matter), but at least I don’t worry about becoming friendless, even though it could happen to me as well as anyone.

 I worry more about a general harshness in the air.
 People are quick to reject difference, quirkiness, and things they don’t understand.
 The topic of friendship needs attention—but without personality quizzes, confessional sessions, or anything reductive.

 If there’s unspoken damage done by this election campaign, it’s the extreme glorification of celebrities, the turning of all heads toward these candidates and their every move.
 Yes, the election has this country on a precipice, but Clinton and Trump themselves are unknown to me, except as public figures and possible leaders, and merit my attention in that regard only.

-A colleague friend reminded me today of the Enchiridion of Epictetus.
+A friend and colleague reminded me today of the Enchiridion of Epictetus.
 I started rereading it.This was a favorite passage:

 These reasonings are unconnected: “I am richer than you, therefore I am better”; “I am more eloquent than you, therefore I am better.”
 The connection is rather this: “I am richer than you, therefore my property is greater than yours”; “I am more eloquent than you, therefore my style is better than yours.”
 But you, after all, are neither property nor style.

-Note: I made a few minor changes to this piece after posting it.
+Note: I made a few minor changes and an addition to this piece after posting it.